learn-co-curriculum/es6-template-literals-lab/README.md

 1. Fork this lab.
 2. Clone your fork.
 3. cd into the folder for this lab.
-4. install dependencies `npm install`
+4. Install dependencies `npm install`
-5. Run tests `npm run learn`.
+5. Run tests `npm run learn`
-6. Write your solution code in src/template-literals.js.
-You can view the specs for this lab in spec/template-literals-spec.js.
+6. Write your solution code in **src/template-literals.js**.
+You can view the specs for this lab in **spec/template-literals-spec.js**
-7. Submit a pull request when all tests are passing.
+7. Submit a pull request when all tests are passing